michalis0/Business-Intelligence-and-Analytics/week1 - Python Notebooks/README.md

 2. You will do [exercise 1](https://github.com/michalis0/Business-Intelligence-and-Analytics/blob/master/week1%20-%20Python%20Notebooks/Exercise1.png), where you are asked to recreate a notebook discussing the MSE.
 This will be done in groups of 3 (10 - 15 mins) and we will then show a sample answer.
 3. The last challenge of the day will be [exercise 2](https://github.com/michalis0/Business-Intelligence-and-Analytics/blob/master/week1%20-%20Python%20Notebooks/Exercice2-Amazon.png).
 Similarly to the first exercise, you will be asked to recreate a notebook on Amazon, a bit more technical, but still totally in your range of capabilities.
 This will also be done in groups of 3 (10 - 15 mins) and we will also show a sample answer.

-**AT HOME** Read the [Notebook Introduction](https://github.com/michalis0/Business-Intelligence-and-Analytics/blob/master/week1%20-%20Python%20Notebooks/Notebooks_Introduction.ipynb).
+**AT HOME:** Read the [Notebook Introduction](https://github.com/michalis0/Business-Intelligence-and-Analytics/blob/master/week1%20-%20Python%20Notebooks/Notebooks_Introduction.ipynb).
 It revisits what we have covered in the lab and will help you get comfortable with the technology we will be using throughout the semester.
 (It's short!)

 ## Exercises